ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

     (input data, application binaries, software libraries, etc.) must be placed on one of these file systems.

-    You may see "file not found" errors if you try to access data on the /home or RDFaaS file systems when running on the compute nodes.
+    You may see "file not found" errors if you try to access data on the /home, RDFaaS or NSCDS file systems when running on the compute nodes.

 ### Home file systems